mne-tools/mne-bids/CONTRIBUTING.md

 Before submitting a pull request, we recommend that you run all style checks and the test suite, and build the documentation **locally** on your machine.
-Like that, you can fix errors with your changes before submitting something for review.
+That way, you can fix errors with your changes before submitting something for review.

 **All contributions are expected to follow the**